CamCove-Crichton/newborn-photography/README.md

 ### Resolved Bugs

 - Corrupted database, had to delete the inital database and update the models, and then made the migrations again and migrated the database to rectify the issue
+- Could not connect up the index.html view and realised I was using the url of the file and not the assigned name for the url in the control statement

 ### Validator Testing